kirandash/react-test/jest-enzyme/README.md

     * Access to prop and state
 4. Install: `npm i --save-dev enzyme jest-enzyme enzyme-adapter-react-16`
     * enzyme
-    * jest-enzyme: for communication b/w jest and enzyme
+    * jest-enzyme: for communication b/w jest and enzyme (redundant)
     * enzyme-adapter-react-16: tells enzyme what kind of code to expect for testing. i.e react 16
+5. Configure enzyme in App.test.js